o19s/pdf-discovery-demo/README.md

 ## Quickstart!

-Just run `docker-compose up` and then browse to http://localhost:8080.
+Just run `docker-compose up --build` and then browse to http://localhost:8080.
 You will need to wait till the _init_ process finishes loading all of the Solr documents to use the website properly.

 Solr is running on http://localhost:8983, with a CORS version at http://localhost:8000, and PDF images are served up on http://localhost:8443.